KERR-MCGEE CHEMICAL CORP - NAVASSA

 Most of the contamination is located on the southwestern portion of the former facility, in the former process area and in the wetlands south of the former process area.
 The adjacent property, to the north, is a former fertilizer plant and boat factory.
 Residential properties are across North Navassa Road to the west.
 Sturgeon Creek borders the site to the south.
 Brunswick River borders the site to the east.

 EPA and North Carolina Department of Environmental Quality (NC DEQ) are working with MST to investigate the Site and plan the cleanup.
 The Remedial Investigation will be complete in 2018.
-EPA, NC DEQ and MST will determine the cleanup strategy in 2018.
-The site is physically stable with vegetation in place to prevent erosion.
+EPA and NC DEQ will propose the cleanup strategy for the former wood storage areas in 2018.
+The site is physically stable and vegetation protects against erosion.

 - The state referred the site to EPA in 2003 and EPA entered into an Administrative Settlement Agreement and Orders on Consent with Kerr-McGee in 2004.